lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 In CMP, most communication is initiated by the EEs where every CMP request triggers a CMP response message from the CA or RA.

-The CMP Announcement messages described in {{sect-3.7}} are an exception.
-Their creation may be triggered by certain events or done on a regular basis by a CA.  The recipient of the Announcement only replies with an HTTP status code acknowledging the receipt or indicating an error, but not with a CMP response.
+The CMP announcement messages described in {{sect-3.7}} are an exception.
+Their creation may be triggered by certain events or done on a regular basis by a CA.  The recipient of the announcement only replies with an HTTP status code acknowledging the receipt or indicating an error, but not with a CMP response.